lierluis/lierluis.github.io/projects/shopu.md

 a simulated upcoming startup company comprised of six members, and my professors acted as the company's CEO, CTO, VP of Marketing, and customers.

+**My contributions:**
+* Implemented searching, buying, selling, and user registration (PHP sessions) functionalities
+* Contributed to MVC architecture, database schema, UI design, site robustness, and project documentation
+* Achieved 100% speed improvement of search queries involving BLOBs by paginating search results
+* Received promotion to technical lead by team lead for leading and assisting team with technology stack used

 **Concepts:**
 * Principles of software engineering and organizational teamwork
 * Software development life cycle